-The buttery crumb mixture under the skin helps flavor the chicken and keeps it tender and juicy, and the crumbs on the outside give the skin nice crispy texture.
+The buttery crumb mixture under the skin flavors this roasted chicken and keeps it tender and juicy.
+The crumb mixture on the outside give the skin nice crispy texture.

 Prep Time: 15 minutes

 - 1 roasting chicken, about 4 to 5 pounds

 - 2 slices of brioche or good quality bread, torn

 - 6 sage leaves, or about 1 teaspoon dried leaf sage

 - 2 teaspoons fresh thyme or about 1/2 teaspoon ground thyme